alphanodes/additionals/docs/manual.rst

 * Current issue status x is only allowed if *Assignee* is the current user.

-.. note:: Use Case here: Users are only allowed to change the status to *In Progress* if they are the person who is actually working on the issue right now.
+.. note:: Is this function used in combination with the setting option *Issue status on sidebar* then the current user will automatically be assigned to the issue while changing the issue status.
+Use Case here: Users are only allowed to change the status to *In Progress* if they are the person who is actually working on the issue right now.

 * If ''Assigned to'' is not assigned to a user and the new issue status is x then the issue is auto assigned to the first group with users of the pre-defined role.